Fermion (qiskit_addon_sqd.fermion)

 • bitstring_matrix (tuple[ndarray, ndarray] | ndarray) –

-A set of configurations defining the subspace onto which the Hamiltonian will be projected and diagonalized.
-This is a 2D array of bool representations of bit values such that each row represents a single bitstring.
-The spin-up configurations should be specified by column indices in range (N, N/2], and the spin-down configurations should be specified by column indices in range (N/2, 0], where N is the number of qubits.
+• Bitstring matrix: A 2D numpy.ndarray of bool values, where each row represents a bitstring.
+The spin-up configurations should occupy column indices (N, N/2], and the spin-down configurations should occupy column indices (N/2, 0], where N is the number of qubits.

 • hcore (ndarray) – Core Hamiltonian matrix representing single-electron integrals